 - Communicate to the campus community current research and information about alcohol and other drugs.

 - Identify and assess campus needs, provide analysis and evaluation based on current data, and offer recommendations to appropriate departments.

 - Review vision, goals, membership, and structure every three years.

-Composed of representatives from following constituencies:
+Membership: composed of representatives from following constituencies:

-- Alcohol and Drug Awareness
+- Alcohol and Drug Awareness Project

 - Alumnae Association

 - Career Development Center